Meuse → Mosel → Rhine - The Netherlands

 You enter the River Vecht through the Zeesluis at Muiden, where the waters of the IJmeer meet this historic and winding river.
 From the very first miles, the Vecht reveals its character: a narrow, gently meandering waterway that bends left and right through a landscape shaped by centuries of trade, estates, and small river towns.
 The route passes places such as Weesp, Nigtevecht, Loenen, Breukelen, and Maarssen, before eventually reaching the city of Utrecht.

-Although this takes you onto the Amsterdam-Rhine Canal for a couple of kilometers, this is the most easy way to get you south.
+Although this takes you onto the Amsterdam-Rhine Canal for a couple of kilometers, this is the easiest way to get you south.

 Passing through Utrecht itself is also possible, but this section is extremely busy, narrow, and heavily regulated, making it suitable only for small(er) and highly manoeuvrable vessels.
 Boats such as a TOM (or similarly sized craft) can transit this area, but larger or deeper vessels are strongly advised to avoid it.